michurin/warehouse/go/tbot/README.md

 >
 > Where `echo` and `true` are standard command line utilities.

-All interactions are based on `stdout` stream, arguments and environment variables.

-The engine recognize multimedia and images and cares about concurrency and races.

-It also provides simple API for asynchronous messaging from crons and such things.

-It manages tasks (subprocesses), control timeouts, send signals and provides abilities to run long-running tasks like long image/video conversions and/or downloading.

-One engine is able to manage several different bots.

 ## What is it for

 This bot engine has proven itself in alerting, system monitoring and managing tasks.

 It also good for prototyping and fast proofing ideas.

+## How mature is it

+The engine is not perfect.
+Some error messages could be more informative.
+Somewhere you can face a lug of documentation and the need to appeal to source code.

+However, the engine has already proven itself in production and prototyping.

+It served bots for huge conferences, meetings and events.
+It has helped customers and provided control functionality for crew.

+The engine successfully drives several monitoring and alerting bots.

+It seems, API of this bot engines is quite stable and won't change dramatically in the near future.

+## Basic ideas

+All interactions `cnbot`-script are based on (i) `stdout` stream, (ii) arguments and (iii) environment variables.

+The engine recognize multimedia and images.
+It cares about concurrency and races.

+It also provides simple API for asynchronous messaging from `cron`s and such things.

+It manages tasks (subprocesses), control timeouts, send signals and provides abilities to run long-running tasks like long image/video conversions and/or downloading.

+One instance of engine is able to manage several different bots.

 ## Quick start